 It’s never too early to start planning for the future.
-While you’re able to to make your own decisions, it’s a good idea to get your affairs in order.
+While you’re able to make your own decisions, it’s a good idea to get your affairs in order.
 It’s especially important for people who have a chronic health condition, or who have a poor prognosis.
-It’s also important for people to plan their future care if they’re at risk of dementia or disease that impacts on cognitive function.
+It’s also important for people to plan their future care if they’re at risk of dementia or disease that impacts cognitive function.

 Firstly, advance care planning is not a one-off, done deal.
 Planning for your future care needs will evolve and change over time.
 You can always update these legally binding documents along the way.

 Although it varies from state to state, advance care planning typically includes an Advance Health Directive / Advance Care Directive, and an Enduring Power of Attorney (EPOA) The Advance Health Directive (AHD) and the Enduring Power of Attorney (EPOA) documents are often completed simultaneously.

 In order for people to know that you have an EPOA or advanced care directive, you’ll need to share it.
 Give copies to close friends, family members, and your lawyers.
 You can also upload the advance care planning documents to “My Health Record.”
 That way it will be available to your treating doctors at any time that they may need to access it.